codacy/docs/docs/organizations/using-coding-standards.md

 1. Enter a unique name and click **Create standard**.

     Optionally, select a repository to use as a baseline for the new coding standard.
+This is useful if you already have a well-configured repository that you wish to use as a template.

     ![Creating a new coding standard](images/coding-standard-create.png)